Milne-Centre/ThaiPASS2018/README.md

 - Introduction to ThaiPASS and installation instructions for the Python distribution package Anaconda.
 - Basic skills in Python (Introduction to basic programming in python).
-- Advanced skil in Python (Higher-level concepts to programming in python with examples in Astronomy).
+- Advanced skills in Python (Higher-level concepts to programming in python with examples in Astronomy).

 ### First Things First - How to use Git Hub